divelab/GOOD/docs/source/leaderboard.rst

 ==============

 In this new leaderboard, hyperparameter spaces are larger, and all hyperparameters are selected according to 3-run average performance.
+The hyperparameter searching spaces can be found at `sweep_configs <https://github.com/divelab/GOOD/tree/GOODv1/configs/sweep_configs>`_, and the chosen hyperparameters are listed in `final_configs <https://github.com/divelab/GOOD/tree/GOODv1/configs/final_configs>`_.
-All results are obtained by 10 runs.
+All OOD test results are obtained by 10 runs according to OOD validation set.
 Values in parenthesis are standard deviations.
--(-) denotes abnormal results caused by under-fitting.
+We use bold to denote the best results. -(-) denotes abnormal results caused by under-fitting.

 Graph-level
 ------------